jgriel/ParallelFinal-CPS-376/README.md

-# ParallelFinal - CPS 376 Franklin and Marshall College
+# ParallelFinal: CPS 376 - Franklin and Marshall College

 Our own NumPy library using parallelism for the final project of CPS 376.